lanternadev/lanternadev/README.md

 # Mike Gallagher
 ## Microsoft 365 & SharePoint Administration | PowerShell Automation

 As a former Senior Premier Field Engineer at Microsoft and a SharePoint consultant with over 25 years of experience, I’ve helped organizations design and implement enterprise-scale intranets and information management systems.
-My focus is on building clear, practical information architectures—leveraging metadata, taxonomy, and governance to make information easier to organize, discover, and manage.
+My work spans both information architecture—structuring content through metadata, taxonomy, and governance—and systems architecture, including infrastructure design, automation, and deployment at scale.

 In addition to deep experience with on-premises environments, I work extensively with Microsoft 365 and SharePoint Online—automating deployments, managing content lifecycles, and supporting hybrid environments to simplify operations and ensure long-term maintainability.